Nuska: Associations with other deities

 Gibil could sometimes be viewed as Nuska's son.
-According to Andrew R. George, the fire god was already associated with him and understood as acting on his behalf during the reign of Nazi-Maruttash, when they appear together in a kudurru inscription, while the earlier Weidner god list places him right behind Sadarnunna, a goddess regarded as Nuska's spouse.
-Her relation to him is her best attested feature, and her character is otherwise poorly known.
+According to Andrew R. George, the fire god was already associated with him and could be portrayed acting on his behalf during the reign of Nazi-Maruttash, when they appear together in a kudurru inscription.
+The earlier Weidner god list places Gibil in the proximity of Nuska, behind Sadarnunna.
 According to the god list An = Anum Nuska also had a daughter whose name was written logographically as ^{d}KAL.
 According to Richard L. Litke, she should be distinguished from other deities whose names could be represented by this sign.
 She was married to Inimmanizi, the sukkal of Ninurta.

 As a servant of Enlil, Nuska could be associated with other members of his court, and in a number of texts he is grouped with Shuzianna, Ninimma, Ennugi, Kusu, Ninšar and Ninkasi.
 Kalkal, the divine doorkeeper of the temple Ekur, was considered his subordinate.
 A late esoteric explanatory text equates Nuska with Lumma.
 The equation between them most likely depended on their shared epithet udug Ekurrake, "guardian of Ekur."
 However, in offering lists, as well as in An = Anum, they occur separately from each other.
 The same explanatory text also equates Sadarnunna with Ḫadaniš, another divine guardian of Ekur, according to Gianni Marchesi identical with a king of Hamazi from the Sumerian King List.
 The Kassite god Shuqamuna also could be considered analogous to Nuska.

 In Seleucid Uruk Nuska, Isimud and Papsukkal functioned as a group.
 In the texts specifically pertaining to the Akitu festival, the first two of them are grouped with Kusu instead.
 Pisangunug appears in ritual texts alongside members of these groups too.